Consider these tips when growing your business’ footprint.

 No. 1: Know your market.

-Conducting a market study ever so often is a good idea—and not just when entering a community for the first time.
+Conducting a market study every so often is a good idea—and not just when entering a community for the first time.
 It’s important to know who your business is up against, but keep it in perspective.
 Your business is based on people, not (just) prices, so don’t obsess about what local competitors are doing.
 Instead take a ‘people-based’ approach.
 Consider the people that you want to attract.
 What are they interested in?
 Who are you competing against for their walk-in business?
 Birthday parties?
 Corporate events?
 Many FECs look at competition too narrowly and think their only competition is another FEC or trampoline park.
 But the fact is variety is the name of the game, and you’re competing against every other type of entertainment, including home entertainment.

 No. 2: Tune in to your community.